 The next important point of speculation is gameplay.
 With two recent Resident Evil games that have two wildly different styles of play, the question then becomes which of those will hand off the torch.

-It may surprise some of you, but I think that they should stick to the first-person perspective that made 7 famous.
-I love the 2 remake immensely, but I believe that style is better suited for remakes.
+It may surprise some of you, but I think that they should stick to the first-person perspective that made Resident Evil 7 famous.
+I love the Resident Evil 2remake immensely, but I believe that style is better suited for remakes.

 To move forward, change is required.
 I believe I made that sentiment pretty clear when I defended the indefensible and gave 6 a good name.
 The switch to first-person for this new story arc was a fantastic choice.
 Keeping the noncombatant air about the game would only serve in its favor.
 To make noncombat scary, seeing through the protagonist’s eyes certainly enhances that.